dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 ```timestamp
 ```

+TODO: Link to spec somewhere? https://drafts.csswg.org/css-text/

 Recently I have been working on a project which required a deeper understanding of how whitespace works in HTML.
-I was never a fan of HTML's behavior before, but as I dug into it I found myself discovering complex design issues that I wanted toe explore in a blog post.
+I was never a fan of HTML's whitespace behavior before as I've been burned by it a few times.
+As I dug into it more deeply I found myself discovering complex design issues that I wanted to explore in a blog post.
 This is partially to write down my knowledge in this space for future reference and partially to vent about how unnecessarily complicated it all is.

 ## How HTML Whitespace Works